genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 ### As an installHook

-To automate this process you can use an installHook to call the script before `remap` is peformed - be aware however that it will only run successfully once.
+To automate this process, you can use an installHook to call the script before `remap` is peformed - be aware however that it will only run successfully once.

 The following will find all String to Enum changes in all tables and commit any valid updates to the DB before `remap` is peformed.